stefanofa/awesome/TOPICS.md

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds\_

+*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
+Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 ## nativewind

 *   [roninoss/create-expo-stack](https://github.com/roninoss/create-expo-stack) - CLI tool to initialize a React Native application with Expo.
 Provides options to include Typescript, file-based routing via Expo Router, configuration based routing via pure React Navigation, styling via Nativewind, Restyle, Unistyles, StyleSheets, or Tamagui, and/or backend as a service such as Firebase and Supabase.